-REL 337 Theological Explorations: God and the Search for Meaning
+REL 337 Interrogating God: Humanity's Search for Meaning

 This course examines the extensive discussions that are taking place in the global community concerning humankind's relationship to the sacred.
 From the rise of religious violence to fundamentalism and issues such as language, theodicy, postmodernity and the social construction or religion, students will explore the field of theology and the human search for meaning.

 This class explores the connection between political and religious communities.
 Some of the topics covered are the role of fundamentalism and its contemporary impact, the nature of historical consciousness and the mythic narratives it creates, and the separation of church and state.
 While rooted in American culture, this class will take a global perspective in order to understand such things as religious violence and the absolutist claims of some religious communities.

 REL 343 Women, Violence and Resistance